Handling Flight Booking Confirmation Emails

 United

-We recommend that you manage your customer's experience and always send a booking confirmation as this list is not exhaustive and in some scenarios these airlines may not send out booking confirmations.
+We recommend that you manage your customer's experience and ensure a booking confirmation is always sent.

 *List of airlines updated on 13th June 2022.